 NEW YORK, NY.- Betty Cuningham Gallery

-is presenting Aftermath, an exhibition of new sculptures by Mia Westerlund Roosen.
-This is the artists fifth exhibition with the Gallery, located at 15 Rivington Street, New York, NY.
+announces an exhibition of new paintings and drawings by John Lees.
+This is the artists fourth solo show at the Gallery, located at 15 Rivington Street.

 The exhibition is comprised of 16 paintings and 10 drawings all of which are recently completed, although many were in fact started decades ago.
 Lees characteristically spends years working and reworking his paintings and drawings.
 The build up and sanding down of paint, tears, patches and written diary logs of dates are among the physical reminders of the lengthy time spent on each work.
 In this exhibition, not only are we aware of time spent making a work but also of time, itself, as a subject of the work.

 The artists father is the subject of six paintings and several profile drawings.
 The largest painting in this series and, in the show, is Man Sitting in an Armchair (42 x 36 inches, dated 20082015).
 Deep in media as it is in memory, this work features the older man with his Lucky Strikes and drink close at hand.
 Lees interest in film and music, from the 1920s through the 1940s, is apparent in both the works on paper and painting.
 In the series titled 42nd Street (both on paper and canvas) the title 42nd Street is the main figure behind which, and barely legible, are the lines of the older Dorothy Brock (actress Bebe Daniels) giving over her role to the younger Peggy Sawyer (actress Ruby Keeler) in the 1933 film 42nd Street.
 In Polka Dots and Moonbeams, Lester Young plays the sax, the musical tone matching blue tones of the painting.
 In the work on paper titled The Ghost of Dilly Dally, Dilly Dally, an early TV character with whom Lees identified as a child, fades away.